OpenSILEX/phis-docs-community/docs/community.md

 ![create-group-URI](img/create-group_URI.png)

 `Name`.
-Group name composed of an **Organism** name and additional informations on the group (e.g. laboratory and team) provided by the user.
+Group name composed of an **Organism** name and additional information on the group (e.g. laboratory and team) provided by the user.
 No spaces or hyphen are accepted: they are automatically replaced by dots.
 The group **Name** is automatically created in capital letters.